juanlamarao/42_remote_dev_env/README.md

 `docker rmi remote_42 debian:buster`

 ## It time to help!
-Fell free to help improve this ambient to help others.
+Fell free to help improve this environment to help others.
 You can fork to make your own, but would be better if you fork it and submmit your changes as pull requests, and help it grow :D